Eric Weissling

 Eric Weissling (born January 20, 1988) is a professional basketball coach of Mexican, American and German descent.

 Career

+Player assistant

-He began his professional career as a player assistant with the San Antonio Spurs of the NBA 2004–2012, while he was there he worked with players such as: Tim Duncan, Manu Ginobili, Tony Parker, Bruce Bowen and many more.
+He began his professional career as a player assistant with the San Antonio Spurs of the NBA from 2004 to 2012, working with players such as: Tim Duncan, Manu Ginobili, Tony Parker, Bruce Bowen and many more.
 During these seven years he was part of two NBA championships; the first in 2004–2005 against Detroit Pistons and the second in 2006–2007 against the Cleveland Cavaliers.